Utah Mammoth: Inaugural season and early years (2024–present)

 Jack McBain, Logan Cooley, and Dylan Guenther line up for a faceoff during Utah's first preseason game in September 2024.

 On June 17, Utah made their first official player signing, with former Coyotes third-round pick Noel Nordh signing his three-year, entry-level contract.
 This was followed just under two weeks later by their first NHL entry draft, where they selected Kelowna Rockets forward Tij Iginla as their first-ever draft pick at 6th overall.

 Utah played their first preseason game on September 22, 2024, defeating the St. Louis Blues 5–3 in a neutral-site matchup played at Wells Fargo Arena in Des Moines, Iowa.
 On September 23, Utah played their first home preseason game at the Delta Center, defeating the Los Angeles Kings 3–2.

 On October 4, Utah named forward Clayton Keller as its first captain in franchise history.
 On October 8, the team defeated the Chicago Blackhawks 5–2 in its first regular season contest, with Dylan Guenther scoring the first goal.
 The team's first season ended with a record of 38–31–13, placing them sixth in the Central Division, but ultimately out of playoff contention.

+In a more successful second season, Utah clinched the first wild card spot in the 2026 Stanley Cup playoffs, earning their first playoff berth in franchise history.
+During that season, Utah became the first team in NHL history to play the full 82-game season without any shootouts since that form of tiebreaker was adopted in 2005.